 IFRS 15 - Revenue from Contracts with Customers ("IFRS 15") - IFRS 15 replaces IAS 11, Construction Contracts and IAS 18, Revenue, as well as various interpretations regarding revenue.
 This standard introduces a single model for recognizing revenue that applies to all contracts with customers, except for contracts that are within the scope of standards on leases, insurance and financial instruments.
 This standard also requires enhanced disclosures.
 Adoption of IFRS 15 is mandatory and will be effective for annual periods beginning on or after January 1, 2018, with earlier adoption permitted.
-The Company is currently assessing the impact of adopting this standard on the Company's consolidated financial statements and related note disclosures.
+The Company is adopting IFRS 15 commencing January 1, 2018.
+Management expects that the adoption of this new standard will not have a material impact as of January 1, 2018.

 IFRS 16 - Leases ("IFRS 16") - In January 2016, the IASB issued the final publication of the IFRS 16 standard, which will supersede the current IAS 17, Leases ("IAS 17") standard.
 Under IFRS 16, a lease will exist when a customer controls the right to use an identified asset as demonstrated by the customer having exclusive use of the asset for a period of time.
 IFRS 16 introduces a single accounting model for lessees and all leases will require an asset and liability to be recognized on the statement of financial position at inception.
 The accounting treatment for lessors will remain largely the same as under IAS 17.
 The standard is effective for annual periods beginning on or after January 1, 2019 with early adoption permitted, but only if the entity is also applying IFRS 15.
-The extent of the impact of adoption of the standard has not yet been determined.
+The Company has yet to assess the impact of this new standard on its financial statements.